Overland Park Child Support Lawyers

 Do I need a lawyer for child support to be entered or modified?

-There is no law requiring that a parent hire an attorney to establish or modify child support, but having an attorney advocate on your behalf can be extremely helpful and ensure you obtain a fair child support order.
+There is no law requiring that a parent hire a family law attorney to establish or modify child support, but having an attorney advocate on your behalf can be extremely helpful and ensure you obtain a fair child support order.
 An attorney can help with the tedious process of calculating child support, filing necessary motions, substantiating the need for a change in the amount of child support being paid, and providing the legal counsel needed to ensure your parental rights are protected.
 The role of an attorney in child support matters often extends to other related matters that become intertwined, such as child custody and spousal maintenance.
 Therefore, having legal representation is often critical in child support disputes and other related matters.

 What is an income withholding order?

 An income withholding order is a continuing order requiring the obligated parent’s employer to withhold a certain dollar amount from all pay periods in order to pay for child support.
-Under an income withholding order, income is considered any form of payment to an individual, regardless of source, such as wages, salary, commission, bonuses, retirement benefits, and workers compensation.
+Under an income withholding order, income is considered any form of payment to an individual, regardless of source, such as wages, salary, commission, bonuses, retirement benefits, and workers’ compensation.
 Income withholding orders differ from wage garnishments, which are generally only for a limited period and withhold a certain percentage amount as opposed to a set dollar amount.

 Our Locations